lilt/lilt-java/README.md

   * Translation memory synchronization

 Requests and responses are in JSON format.
 The REST API only responds to HTTPS / SSL requests.

 ## Authentication

 Requests are authenticated via REST API key, which requires the Business plan.

 Requests are authenticated using [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
 Add your REST API key as both the `username` and `password`.

 For development, you may also pass the REST API key via the `key` query parameter.
 This is less secure than HTTP Basic Auth, and is not recommended for production use.

+## Quotas

+Our services have a general quota of 4000 requests per minute.
+Should you hit the maximum requests per minute, you will need to wait 60 seconds before you can send another request.

   For more information, please visit [https://lilt.com/docs/api](https://lilt.com/docs/api)